Swamp Rose Hibiscus moscheutos

 -

 This plant was selected as the 1997 NC Wildflower of the Year, a program managed by the North Carolina Botanical Garden with some financial support from the Garden Club of North Carolina.
+The flowers of cultivars vary in color and can be up to 12 inches across compact plants.

-Use rose mallow in the lowest area of the garden, as a specimen, along streams or ponds, or as a temporary summer screen or hedge.
+Use Rose Mallow in the lowest area of the garden, as a specimen, along streams or ponds, or as a temporary summer screen or hedge.
 Plant in native, pollinator, butterfly, or rain gardens.
 It can also be grown in large containers.
 Its saucer-shaped flowers are a wildlife food source and are an attractant for pollinators, hummingbirds, butterflies, and specialized bees.

-VIDEO created by Andy Pulte for “Landscape Plant Identification, Taxonomy and Morphology” a plant identification course offered by the Department of Plant Sciences, University of Tennessee.
+VIDEO created by Andy Pulte for “Landscape Plant Identification, Taxonomy, and Morphology” a plant identification course offered by the Department of Plant Sciences, University of Tennessee.

 - Profile Video: